o2r-project/o2r-meta/README.md

 + `-i` <INPUT_DIR> : required starting path for recursive search for parsable files
 + `-s`: option to print out results to console.
 This switch is mutually exclusive with `-o`.
 At least one of them must be given
 + `-o` <OUTPUT_DIR> : required output path, where data should be saved.
 This switch is mutually exclusive with `-s`.
 At least one of them must be given.
 + `-xo` : option to disable orcid public API calls
-+ `-m` : option to disable orcid public API calls
++ `-m` : option to additionally enable output of all processed files
 + `-xml` : option to change output format from json (default) to xml
 + `-ercid` <ERC_ID>: option to provide an ERC identifier